cursorless-dev/cursorless/docs/contributing/CONTRIBUTING.md

    yarn init-launch-sandbox
    ```

-   The last command creates a local sandbox with only the extensions that will be run alongside Cursorless when debugging locally.
-Please file an issue if you'd like to use other extension alongside Cursorless when running it locally for debugging
+   The `yarn init-launch-sandbox` command creates a local sandbox and only the extensions specified that will be run alongside Cursorless.
+Please file an issue if you'd like to use additional extensions when debugging locally.

 ## Running / testing extension locally